 Healthy Beef and Broccoli Stir Fry For an Easy Weeknight Dinner

-This quick Asian-inspired meal is my homemade spin on the takeout favorite.
+This quick Asian-inspired meal is my homemade spin on my takeout favorite.
 Tender beef, fresh broccoli, and the most delicious stir-fry sauce all come together to make healthy stir-fry that the entire family will absolutely love.
-Plus, it only takes ten minutes, which, honestly, is less time than it takes to order and pick up dinner from your favorite takeout spot.
+Plus, it only takes ten minutes!

 Not only is this recipe delicious and quick, it is also Whole30 compliant.
-It’s made with simple real food ingredients that will leave you feeling great and I know you’ll want to make it again and again.
+It’s made with simple real food ingredients that you likely already have on hand.